3dem/relion-documents/source/Tutorial/Mask.rst

 :Initial binarisation threshold:: 0.005

-     (This should be a threshold at which rendering of the low-pass filtered map in for example :textsc:`chimera` shows absolutely no noisy spots outside the protein area.
+     (This should be a threshold at which rendering of the low-pass filtered map in for example :textsc:`chimera` shows no noisy spots outside the protein area.
      Move the threshold up and down to find a suitable spot.
      Remember that one can use the command-line program called ``relion_image_handler`` with the options ``--lowpass 15 --angpix 1.244`` to get a low-pass filtered version of an input map.
-     Often good values for the initial threshold are around 0.01-0.04.)
+     Often good values for the initial threshold are around 0.002-0.02.)

 :Extend binary map this many pixels:: 0